Are you Going to Make a Great Fit with Your Potential Investor?

 A vital task for entrepreneurs who are in the process of finding an investor is to figure out if you are going to be a good fit for each other.
 You don’t want to take the money from just anybody, you want to take it from someone who is a great match for you.
 But how do you know if you are going to be a good fit for each other?

-Mr. Leids suggest to look at the investor as if it’s someone you want to marry, like choosing a life partner.
+Mr. Leids suggest looking at the investor as if it’s someone you want to marry, like choosing a life partner.
 You don’t want to end up in a nasty divorce.
-For example, if you go for lunch with you investor and during lunch the investor yells at the waiter or waitress, then you can figure out that this person will act the same way to you at some point.
+For example, if you go for lunch with your investor and during lunch, the investor yells at the waiter or waitress, then you can figure out that this person will act the same way to you at some point.
 And will you be okay with that?

 Besides showing interest, according to Mr. Leids one of the other main things you need to think about when meeting your potential investor is to show that you are passionate about what you are doing.
 Tell the investor how strongly you feel for your product or service, don’t start the subject about needing investment.